24 May The Best things to do in Florence, Italy

 If you are planning a trip to Italy then I am sure Florence must be on your list.
 While you must have heard about the city in a few passing references, do you know why is Florence so popular?
-Especially when in Italy, Florence is spoken with very high regard and is one of the must-visit places of the country, Let’s see why.
+Especially when in Italy, Florence is the epicentre of art and is one of the must-visit places in the country, Let’s see why.

-Florence is the capital of the Tuscany region of Italy which is known for its landscapes, popular Italian wine, it’s legacy when it comes to art and as a birthplace of renaissance which is perhaps the most influential and significant period in human history.
+Florence is the capital of the Tuscany region of Italy which is known for its landscapes, popular Italian wine, it’s legacy when it comes to art and the birthplace of the renaissance which is perhaps the most influential and significant period in human history.

 What Has It To Do With Renaissance

 Renaissance with its literary meaning ‘rebirth’ was actually a time of rebirth of new and modern ideas in science, politics, art, literature, and culture.
 After a dark period of sickness and devastation, renaissance suddenly saw noblemen who became interested in art and sculpture, common men in science and politics.

 The invention of the printing press fuelled the propagation of radical ideas.
 New trade markets lead to an increase in wealth of traders and merchants.
 And nations started to send expeditioners around the world to uncover new lands which later became a contest in colonization.